mySimonID/UIKit/README.md

 ## Using UIKit.

 - Once you have installed the two files to your project, then the UIKit controls can easily be used in your projects.
-- In one of your components, simply include the
+- In one of your components, simply include the controls that you want.
 - For example:

 ```